openuado/niet/README.md

 ## Requirements

-- Python 3.6 or higher
+- Python 3.9 or higher

 ## Supported versions

-Since niet 2.0 the support of python 2.7 have been dropped so if if you only have python 2.7 at hands then you can use previous version (lower to 2.0) but you should consider first that the no support will be given on these versions (no bugfix, no new feature, etc).
+Since niet 2.0 the support of python 2.7 have been dropped so if if you only have python 2.7 at hands then you can use previous version (lower to 2.0) but you should consider first that no support will be given on these versions (no bugfix, no new feature, etc).
 If you report an issue or or propose a new feature then they will be addressed only for current or higher version.